Corn field in Iowa under a blue sky

 There are no specific qualifications for parents to meet if they wish to homeschool in Iowa.

-If you are homeschooling as an IPI or an Opt-Out CPI, you are not required to send a Notice of Intent, known as Form A in Iowa.
+In Iowa, the Notice of Intent is known as Form A. If you are homeschooling as an IPI or an Opt-Out CPI, you are not required to send Form A.

 For all other methods, you’ll need to complete and submit Form A by September 1st every year.
-If you are starting to homeschool in the middle of the year, you will need to submit Form A no later than 14 days before you begin homeschooling.
+If you are homeschooling in the middle of the year, submit Form A no later than 14 days before you begin homeschooling.

 The way you complete Form A depends on which method you choose.
 For example, items 1-7 are mandatory for options 3-5, but if you do not wish to have public school access, you won’t need to fill out items 8-11.
 The purpose of Form A is to provide information about you, your child, your supervisor (where applicable), and other items, such as disability accommodations and immunization records.